Antonio447-cloud/load-balancer-solution-using-apache-step2/README.md

-# Load Balancer Solution with Apache
+# Load Balancer Solution Using Apache

 *Demonstration of how to enhance the website solution that we implemented on project: "devops-website-solution-with-nfs-lvm-step1" by adding a load balancer to distribute traffic between 2 web servers.
 We will also use a load balancer so that users can access our website by using a single URL.
 The source code used on this project was retrieved from darey.io.*

-- *This project is a continuation of project: "devops-website-solution-with-nfs-lvm-step1".*
+- *This project is a continuation of project: "devops-website-solution-using-nfs-and-lvm-step1".*

 - *We will continue using "devops-website-solution-with-nfs-lvm-step1" EC2 instances to complete this project.*